Joe Biden -

 Throughout Senator Biden's career in public service, the people of Delaware have remained his first priority.
 From preserving White Clay Creek and miles of Delaware's coastline, to putting hundreds more cops on the state's streets, to fighting to cover healthcare costs for all of Delaware's children, Senator Biden is working to improve the lives of Delawareans.

 Senator Biden's legislative initiatives often have an immediate impact in Delaware.
 For example, Delaware was one of the first states to take advantage of the federal resources made available by Senator Biden's Adam Walsh Act, which helps protect children against predators.
-And fourteen years after Senator Biden first wrote and passed the
+And fourteen years after Senator Biden first wrote and passed the Violence Against Women Act (VAWA), its programs are still caring for, training, and providing for victims in Delaware.

 Agriculture remains Delaware's biggest industry and Senator Biden is committed to preserving Delaware's farming tradition.
 He believes that the term "family farm" should never become a Delaware legend.

 As the Chairman of the Senate Foreign Relations Committee Senator Biden's top foreign policy priority is bringing home American troops without leaving chaos behind in Iraq.
-Senator Biden and Les Gelb, President Emeritus of the Council on Foreign Relations, have offered a
+Senator Biden and Les Gelb, President Emeritus of the Council on Foreign Relations, have offered a five-point plan that offers a political solution to ending the war - a plan overwhelming endorsed by his Senate colleagues by a 75-23 vote.

 "Senator Biden has a very strong commitment to a bipartisan foreign policy and serves as a good example for everyone in Congress.
 He has a very broad, comprehensive view of the world.
 He's a good listener, but he's also a strong and effective advocate of his position."